Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

    :alt: Status of tests that cover a user story
    :name: Status of tests that cover a user story

-The backlog item status is computed out of the tests that covers it as show in the the screenshot above.
+The backlog item status is computed out of the tests that cover it as shown in the screenshot above.
 The rules are (order matters):

 #.
 If there are no tests, there is no status associated to the backlog item.
 #.
 If at least one test final status is **failed**, the backlog item status is **failed**.